Hellenistic Structures > Temple of Artemis at Ephesus

 Background

-The Temple of Artemis was a magnificent structure located at the Lydian city of Ephesus.
+The Temple of Artemis at Ephesus was a magnificent structure located at the Lydian city of Ephesus.
 The kingdom of Lydia was an autonomous region of Anatolia or Asia Minor located across the Aegean Sea.
 Known as one of the Seven Wonders of the Ancient World, the Temple of Artemis was created in honor of the Greek goddess Artemis.
 None of the original structure remains as it was destroyed around the transition of the ancient era to the modern one much like a lot of the other ancient superstructures.

 The Temple of Artemis eventually became a center of worship for people of all faiths.
 It would eventually become associated with the Roman equivalent goddess Diana and become known as the Temple of Diana.
 It was also home to a unique sect of Amazonian women as well as a Cybele or Gaia worship group and was believed to have been founded on the site of an ancient meteorite impact.
 Overall the Temple of Artemis is one of the most unique structures on the list and deserves a much closer look.